Czech Energy Group EPH Buys Unipers Assets In France - UrduPoint

 "We enter the French market with a strategic intention to further develop the business of Uniper France," he added.

-EPH spokesman Daniel Castvaj declined to elaborate on the company's plans with the two coal-fired plants.
+EPH spokesman Daniel Castvaj declined to elaborate on the company's plans for the two coal-fired plants.

 In April, EPH bought a gas-fired and a coal-fired plant in Ireland.